kmusard/envoy-ironclad-dist-rate/README.md

 By implementing these security measures, the `envoy-ironclad-dist-rate` project ensures a secure and stable environment for handling geocoding requests through Envoy, maintaining both functionality and security best practices.

 :warning: A production implementation should include Pod-to-Pod TLS encryption.
-This feature will be added to `envoy-ironclad-dist-rate` in the future :construction:.
+This feature will be added to `envoy-ironclad-dist-rate` in the future.
 Please check back for updates!

 ## Project Structure